 - 11. The rental value of the assets transferred from Jordan Petroleum Refinery Company to Jordan Petroleum Products Marketing Company (JPPMC) shall be calculated according to the Land and Survey Department's approved rate of (8%) on the land and buildings valued at JD 4.9 million from these buildings transfer date up to date.
 Moreover, the Company insists on rejecting the above clause, as the transferred assets are owned by the Jordan Petroleum Refinery Company under the concession expiry agreement which stipulated that the gas stations are owned by Jordan Petroleum Refinery Company and that they are transferred to the Jordan Petroleum Products Marketing Company owned by Jordan Petroleum Refinery Company.
 In addition, the Company has the right to dispose of its assets legally, pursuant to Article (236) of the Civil Law.
 Meanwhile, the assets were transferred at their net book value similar to the assets transferred at their net book value to other marketing companies under the agreement signed between the three marketing companies and the Ministry of Energy and Mineral Resources.
 Moreover, the concession expiry agreement stipulated that the Jordan Petroleum Products Marketing Company owned by Jordan Petroleum Refinery Company applies to other marketing companies.
-Moreover, negotiations took place between the Company and the Government, resulting in an agreement that the Ministry of Finance would recommend to the Council of Ministers the cancellation of this item, Accordingly, the Council of Ministers' Decision No. (1080) was issued in its meeting held on January 24, 2021, which included considering this item as canceled from the Council of Ministers' Decision No. (7633) adopted in its session held on April 30, 2018, and include that the JPRC does not require a rental return for the transferred assets of the Jordan Petroleum Products Marketing Company (a subsidiary company). - In implementation of the Council of Ministers' Decision No. (11110), adopted in its meeting held on August 16, 2015, and the decision of the Company's General Assembly, adopted in its meeting held on November 8, 2012, the land swap operation between Aqaba Special Economic Zone Authority (ASEZA) and the Jordan Petroleum Refinery Company was done during September 2019.
+Moreover, negotiations took place between the Company and the Government, resulting in an agreement that the Ministry of Finance would recommend to the Council of Ministers the cancellation of this item, Accordingly, the Council of Ministers' Decision No. (1080) was issued in its meeting held on January 24, 2021, which included considering this item as canceled from the Council of Ministers' Decision No. (7633) adopted in its session held on April 30, 2018, and include that the JPRC does not require a rental return for the transferred assets of the Jordan Petroleum Products Marketing Company (a subsidiary and wholly owned). - In implementation of the Council of Ministers' Decision No. (11110), adopted in its meeting held on August 16, 2015, and the decision of the Company's General Assembly, adopted in its meeting held on November 8, 2012, the land swap operation between Aqaba Special Economic Zone Authority (ASEZA) and the Jordan Petroleum Refinery Company was done during September 2019.
 In the swap, the authority ceded (6) plots of land of an area of four hundred forty-two thousand square meters (442,000 M2) to Jordan Petroleum Refinery Company.
-In return, the Company ceded its own plot of land no. (23), Parcel (13), Tract (13) of an area of approximately eighty-eight thousand square meters (88,000 M2), located within the southern port tract, to Aqaba Special Economic Zone Authority (ASEZA). - In accordance to the Council of Minister's Decision No. (11127) taken in its session held on March 26, 2023, the company has paid and transferred an amount of JD (20.4) million to the Ministry of Finance, which represents the Jordanian government's share in the assets of Jordan Petroleum Refinery Company in Aqaba and the Airports, which represents 51% Of these assets according to the company's concession terminating agreement signed in 2008, noting that the meeting minutes of the company's future operations signed in 2012 between the company and the government included that the company shall sells its share to the government, and the value of the assets was determined at fair value (market) by the consultant appointed by the government (Chann Oil Consulting Company).
+In return, the Company ceded its own plot of land no. (23), Parcel (13), Tract (13) of an area of approximately eighty-eight thousand square meters (88,000 M2), located within the southern port tract, to Aqaba Special Economic Zone Authority (ASEZA). - In accordance to the Council of Minister's Decision No. (11127) taken in its session held on March 26, 2023, The company purchased the government's share of its assets in Aqaba and the airports, which represented 51% of the value of these assets, according to the end of the concession agreement in 2008 signed between the company and the government, where the company paid and transferred an amount of JD (20.4) million to the Ministry of Finance during the month of April 2023, noting that the value of assets has been determined at fair value (market) by the consultant appointed by the government (Chann Oil Consulting Company) and upon that these assets have become fully owned by the company and the company started to develop, expand and diversify its activities in Aqaba and the airports.